OreOliciouZ/MotD.md/Space Engineers.md

 I am really thankfull for every support and really appreciate it.

+PLEASE WRITE IN THE INFORMATION SECTION YOUR IGN AND WHICH GAME

 https://www.paypal.com/donate/?hosted_button_id=FVN2XNE3GQ49C

 you can check the monthly cost for the server on our discord #donation channel